Progress

 at the outer sides of your legs for a few seconds to move your knees farther

-uppermost slightly, the upper side forward, lower side backward.
+uppermost minutely, the upper side forward, lower side backward.
 Tightening the muscles of

-the muscles of your legs in these ways for longer than a few seconds each time.
+muscles of your legs in these ways for longer than a few seconds.

 If you did not place the

-abdomen, when you tighten the muscles inside the fold of your crossed legs to
+your abdomen, when you tighten the muscles inside the fold of your crossed legs

-pull your knees closer together, your knees will move closer together slightly
+to pull your knees closer together your knees will move closer together slightly

-and your ankle will move slightly higher on your opposite leg;
+and your ankle will move slightly higher on the shin or thigh of your opposite

 And